-Cyber security is more important than ever, and a good antivirus is the best place to start if you want to stay safe.
+A report from Malwarebytes in August 2017 shows that Mac malware has increased 230% since July 2016.
+As a result, cyber security is more important than ever, and a good antivirus is the best place to start if you want to stay safe.

 This is one of several in-depth Macworld articles dealing with Mac security.
 General advice can be found in our Mac security tips; and those who have been hit by a malware attack should try How to remove Mac viruses.

 Our number-one best antivirus for Mac is Bitdefender Antivirus for Mac.
 In AV-Test's lab (which you can find out more about at the bottom of this article), Bitdefender Antivirus for Mac blocked 100 percent of the threats thrown at it.

 Even more impressively, it had a lower than 10 percent system impact, meaning that you won't even know it's protecting you (but believe us, it definitely is).
 You can read more about Bitdefender Antivirus for Mac here.

 US Mac owners can buy Bitdefender Antivirus for Mac here.